houseos/SCP/README.md

 http://device-ip/secure-control?payload=encoded_data
 ```

-The control-stop message tells the shutter-controller to stop.
+The control-stop message tells the secure-controller to stop.

 The deviceID provided in the payload must match the configured device ID.